Iggy Pop: Early days: 1960–1967

-Osterberg began his music career as a drummer in various high school bands in Ann Arbor, Michigan, including The Iguanas, who covered several records such as Bo Diddley's "Mona" in 1965.
+Osterberg began his music career as a drummer in various high school bands in Ann Arbor, Michigan, including the Iguanas, who covered several records such as Bo Diddley's "Mona" in 1965.
 He then began exploring local blues-style bands such as the Prime Movers (with brothers Dan and Michael Erlewine), which he joined at 18 years old.
-The Prime Movers gave him the nickname "Iggy" for having played in The Iguanas.
+The Prime Movers gave him the nickname "Iggy" for having played in the Iguanas.
 According to biographer Jim Ambrose, the two years he spent in the band made him aware of "art, politics, and experimentation".

 Osterberg eventually dropped out of the University of Michigan and moved to Chicago to learn more about blues.
 While in Chicago, he played drums in blues clubs, helped by Sam Lay (formerly of the Paul Butterfield Blues Band) who shared his connections with Pop.
-Inspired by Chicago blues as well as bands like The Sonics, MC5 and The Doors, he formed The Psychedelic Stooges.
+Inspired by Chicago blues as well as bands like the Sonics, MC5 and the Doors, he formed the Psychedelic Stooges.
 The band was composed of Osterberg on vocals, Ron Asheton on guitar, Asheton's brother Scott on drums, and Dave Alexander on bass.
 Their first show was played at a Halloween party at a house in Detroit, Michigan.
 Members of the MC5 were also in attendance.
-Osterberg became interested in Ron Asheton after seeing him perform in the Chosen Few (a covers band), believing "I’ve never met a convincing musician that didn’t look kind of ill and kind of dirty, and Ron had those two things covered!"
-The three nicknamed Osterberg "Pop" after a local character whom he resembled.
+Osterberg became interested in Ron Asheton after seeing him perform in the Chosen Few (a covers band), believing "I've never met a convincing musician that didn't look kind of ill and kind of dirty, and Ron had those two things covered!"
+The three nicknamed Osterberg "Pop" after a local character named Jim Popp, who he was said to have resembled after shaving his eyebrows.